Thinking of visiting Rajasthan, but now sure how to do it?

 In the late afternoon enjoy a camel or jeep ride on the dunes in village near Jaisalmer.
 The sunset views over the desert are beautiful!

-*They only serve vegetarian food.
+View from our fantastic Boutique hotel in Jaisalmer. *They only serve vegetarian food.

 Jaisalmer is a small city.
 You can easily see everything at leisure in one day